shuds13/vector-random123/README.md

 Note that while the random numbers generated for a given set of counters/keys in the vectorised functions should be identical to the originals, there is no guarantee of correctness.
 This project is still in development.
 Initial focus is on the Threefry generator.

+Current performance results can be viewed [here](Benchmarking-Results).

 ## Current status

 * Only threefry4x32 fully implemented and tested

-* threefry4x32, threefry4x64, threefry2x64 have been implemented.
+* threefry4x32, threefry4x64, threefry2x64 have also been implemented.

 * Though answers tested have been identical to the crush resistant Random123, a thorough QA has not been carried out and no RNG test batteries have yet been run.

-* __Priority__ The functions currently output doubles between 0 <= x < 1 (closed/open) by default.
-Different options will be provided soon.
+* The functions currently output doubles between 0 <= x < 1 (closed/open) by default.
+Different options can be found in the Random123 file u01.h or in more recent versions u01fixedpt.h.

-* Documentation - including routines available will be added soon.
-Some information is provided in the source files (see source directory) files and in fortran harness see interface section in rng_wrapper.F for some info.
+* Documentation is limied but some information is provided in the source directory and source files themselves.

-* Results for different platforms - also to follow

-* Current version contains vectorisable loop inside the function.
-A vectorisable version that can be called inside a loop is to follow.

 * Currently the vector123 functions are set up to be standalone.
 However, see the comments at top of source files to see how to pick up the Random123/ directory.
 This provides access to some of the features files for different systems.

 ## Instructions for use

-Note: The fortran-test-driver/ directory contains an example of using the vector versions of threefry4x32.
-It also tests performance of different implementations.
-Running this may be the quickest way to go.
+Update: Updated instructions for incorporating the source files are in the readme in the source directory.
+The source files themselves also contain explanations of the functions.
+The loop-only programs can be run to test scalar and vector performance on a given system.
+The fortran-test-driver/ directory contains an example of using the vector versions of threefry4x32 within a Fortran progam.
+It also tests performance of different implementations and compares with the original scalar routines with the calling overheads that maybe incurred in a typical application.

 ### Setting Parameters ###